nerabits/Surge-Manual/policy/built-in.md

 # Built-in Policy

-There are several built-in policies, the most important two are: DIRECT and REJECT.
-DIRECT means the request should be sent to the host directly.
-REJECT means the request should be rejected.
+There are several built-in policies, with the most important being DIRECT and REJECT.
+DIRECT signifies that the request should be sent directly to the host, while REJECT denotes that the request should be rejected.

 ### Built-in Policy